FilipDimitrijevic97/Project/README.md

 `Java`:

-* To create a simple web application that allows users to search for and view information about movies or books, you may need to add the following classes:
+* To create a simple web application that allows users to search for and view information about movies, you may need to add the following classes:

-- A class that represents the movie or book (e.g. Movie.java or Book.java)
+- A class that represents the movie (e.g. Movie.java)
-- A class that handles the database operations (e.g. MovieRepository.java or BookRepository.java)
+- A class that handles the database operations (e.g. MovieRepository.java)
-- A class that handles the business logic for the application (e.g. MovieService.java or BookService.java)
+- A class that handles the business logic for the application (e.g. MovieService.java)
-- A class that handles the web request and response (e.g. MovieController.java or BookController.java)
+- A class that handles the web request and response (e.g. MovieController.java)
 - You might also need to add classes to handle exceptions, security, and other functionality depending on the requirements of your application.